gluster/gluster-kubernetes/ansible/README.md

 `ansible-playbook -i inventory.ini abort.yaml`

-## Destroy Playbook
+## Destroy Volume Groups Playbook

-Lists the gluster volume groups on each node and then after a user confirmation prompt, it goes ahead and deletes them using vgremove.
+Lists the glusterfs volume groups on each node and then after a user confirmation prompt, the playbook deletes them using `vgremove`.

-`ansible-playbook -i inventory.ini destroy.yaml`
+`ansible-playbook -i inventory.ini destroy_vgs.yaml`

-Often during testing when you want to destroy the volume groups, you will likely want to do that at the same time as Abort.
-You can run both playbooks sequentially with:
+Often during testing when you want to destroy the volume groups, you will likely want to do that at the same time as aborting the deployment.
+You can run both abort and deploy playbooks sequentially with:

 `ansible-playbook -i inventory.ini abort.yaml destroy.yaml`